RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 ## SSL/TLS Certificates

-The `http` listener also supports automatic TLS certificates via Let's Encrypt, which can be enabled using the `--lets-encrypt` flag.
+By default when using the `https` listener Sliver will simply generate a random self-signed certificate.
+However, other options do exist.
+The `https` listener also supports automatic TLS certificates via Let's Encrypt, which can be enabled using the `--lets-encrypt` flag.

 ```
 sliver > https --domain example.com --lets-encrypt